Sleeping Kelly: Dutch Books

 \section{Dutch Books}

-We saw in \autoref{sec_maxgrowth_kelly} that the ``thirder" position allows Sleeping Beauty to maximize the growth rate of her wealth when betting according to the Kelly Criterion.
+So far, we have seen that the thirder position allows Sleeping Beauty to maximize the growth rate of her wealth when sizing bets according to the Kelly Criterion.
 In that setup, Sleeping Beauty got to decide what fraction of her wealth to wager, and whether to wager it on heads or tails.
 We now look at a setting in which Sleeping Beauty's strategy space is more restricted.
 Sleeping Beauty will be given an offer to bet on the outcome of the coin flip before she is put to sleep and each time she is woken, but the experimenter will determine the wager, and Sleeping Beauty only has the option to accept or reject the bet.
 When put back to sleep, she will have no memory of what previous bets she has been offered or whether she accepted them.
-We require that the same bet be offered whenever she is woken, and that it be determined before the experiment begins, so the offered bet cannot depend on the coin's outcome or what day it is.
+We require that the same bet be offered whenever she is woken, and that it be determined before the experiment begins, so the offered bet cannot depend on the coin's outcome or what day it is or Sleeping Beauty's prior decisions.
+In other words, the experimenter can never make choices about what bets to offer using information that is not available to Sleeping Beauty.

-The question we want to answer is whether Sleeping Beauty can be subjected to a Dutch Book.
+The question we want to answer is whether Sleeping Beauty can be subjected to a diachronic Dutch Book.
 As \cite{conitzer2015dutch} explains,

-\begin{quote} ``One decision-theoretic approach to answering this question is to attempt to construct a Dutch book to which one of the two positions is vulnerable.
-A Dutch book is a set of bets that the agent in question would all accept individually, but that together ensure that the agent incurs a strict loss overall.
+\begin{quote} ``A Dutch book is a set of bets that the agent in question would all accept individually, but that together ensure that the agent incurs a strict loss overall.
 In a diachronic Dutch book, the bets are offered at different times[.]" \end{quote}